New coach, new QB, same early results for struggling Lions - NewsBreak

 The faces have changed.
 But the results have been the same thus far for a franchise trying to avoid a fourth straight season with double-digit losses.

 The Lions (0-2) opened the season by falling way behind and nearly coming all the way back in a 41-33 loss to the San Francisco 49ers.
-On Monday night, they led at halftime but fell apart the rest of the way and lost 35-17 to the Green Bay Packers.
+This time, they led at halftime but fell apart the rest of the way and lost 35-17 to the Green Bay Packers on Monday night.

-“It’s a new crew now,” Goff said.
-“Obviously, there has been a history of (losing), but I believe in the guys that we have here.
-I believe in Dan.
-I believe in our staff.
-I believe that we do believe that this is a new regime and a new energy in the building.”

 The evening began with plenty of promise for Detroit.